tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 **Author** Tim Cartwright

 ## Synopsis
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
-This function does NOT make use of DBCC SHRINKDATABASE or DBCC SHRINKFILE.

 ## Description
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
 Can be used to migrate indexes to a new filegroup, or just shrink and move the indexes back to the original filegroup after the shrink is done.
 Typically runs faster than a normal shrink operation.